-1. Get organized.
-Sooner rather than later!
+1. Get organized: Sooner rather than later!
 It’s never too early to gather receipts for tax deductible expenses and sources of income.
 Doing it now will help you ensure you’re not forgetting anything significant and help you see a better snapshot of your finances ahead of the new year.

-2. Defer Bonuses.
-If your hard work paid off this year and you are expecting a year-end bonus, this extra money in your pocket may bump you up to another tax bracket and increase your tax liability.
+2. Defer bonuses: If your hard work paid off this year and you are expecting a year-end bonus, this extra money in your pocket may bump you up to another tax bracket and increase your tax liability.
 If you can hold off on seeing any extra income this year, see if your boss will pay you your bonus in January.
 You will still receive it close to year-end, but you won’t have to pay taxes on it when you file your 2017 taxes.
 TurboTax TaxCaster can help you see where you stand with and without this income.

-3. Accelerate Deductions & Defer Income.
-There are a handful of tax deductions that are recognized the year in which you pay them.
+3. Accelerate deductions & defer income: There are a handful of tax deductions that are recognized the year in which you pay them.
 For example, if you own a home and get a mortgage interest deduction, and if you make an extra mortgage payment on December 31, you can claim that additional tax deduction on this year’s taxes.
-This lets you take the deduction immediately rather than wait an additional 12 months, when you do your taxes for next year.
+This lets you take the deduction immediately rather than wait an additional 12 months when you do your taxes for next year.

-If you volunteer at a qualified charitable organization, don’t forget that you can deduct your mileage (14 cents of every mile) driven to charitable service.
-TurboTax ItsDeductible will accurately value and track your yearly-donated goods.
+If you volunteer at a qualified charitable organization, don’t forget that you can deduct your mileage (14 cents of every mile) driven for charitable service.
+TurboTax ItsDeductible will accurately value and track your yearly-donated goods and mileage for volunteering.
 Make these donations count on your taxes by donating by December 31st.
 Even if you make a donation by credit card, you do not have to pay it off in 2017 to receive the tax deduction.

-5. Take a class.
-Taking a course to advance your career and build your business is also a great way to boost your tax refund.
+5. Take a class: Taking a course to advance your career and build your business is also a great way to boost your tax refund.
 Paying for next quarter’s tuition by December 31 may give you a valuable tax credit up to $2,000 with the Lifetime Learning Credit.

-6. Maximize your retirement.
-Another great way to reduce your taxable income while building your nest egg is to make a contribution to your retirement savings account.
+6. Maximize your retirement: Another great way to reduce your taxable income while building your nest egg is to make a contribution to your retirement savings account.
 Whether you contribute to a 401(k) or a Traditional IRA, you can take a dollar for dollar reduction in your income and also save for the future.
 Additionally, if you are self-employed and contribute to SEP IRAs, you can deduct up to 25% of compensation or $54,000 for 2017.

-7. Spend your FSA.
-If you have a Flexible Spending Account and have money left, get caught up on your doctor’s visits.
-The old “Use it or lose it” rule may not still apply, but if you have unused money in your FSA account on December 31, you may only be able to carry over up to $500 into your 2017 FSA or your plan may limit the amount of time to 2 1/2 months after the end of the plan year to use your funds.
+7. Spend your FSA: If you have a Flexible Spending Account and have money left, get caught up on your doctor’s visits.
+The old “use it or lose it” rule may not still apply, but if you have unused money in your FSA account on December 31, you may only be able to carry over up to $500 into your 2017 FSA or your plan may limit the amount of time to 2 1/2 months after the end of the plan year to use your funds.

-8. Buy low, sell low?
-Chances are you have a few investments in your portfolio that have gone down in value, but did you know you can recognize your losses and use them to offset investment winners?
+8. Buy low, sell low: Chances are you have a few investments in your portfolio that have gone down in value, but did you know you can recognize your losses and use them to offset investment winners?
 To do this, you need to sell the losing investments and offset your losses against your gains recognized.
 If your losses exceed your gains, you can apply $3,000 of that against your regular income.
-Any extra will then be passed onto the next tax year.
+Any extra will then be passed to the next tax year.

-10. Increase Your Marketplace Premium Tax Credit.
-If you received assistance for Marketplace Insurance in the form of an Advanced Premium Tax Credit, one smart move you can make is to lower your adjustable gross income by contributing to your retirement plan, which may increase the premium tax credit you’re eligible for when you file your 2017 taxes.
+10. Increase your Marketplace Premium Tax Credit: If you received assistance for Marketplace insurance in the form of an Advanced Premium Tax Credit, one smart move you can make is to lower your adjustable gross income by contributing to your retirement plan, which may increase the premium tax credit you’re eligible for when you file your 2017 taxes.